 Thinning hair: touchy subject?
-I think so.
-Especially seeing as I’m a sufferer myself.
-While we might not like to admit it, thinning hair isn’t just down to genetics.
-Sorry, but we gotta take some of the blame.
-There are a number of lifestyle choices, and bad hair ones - we make on a daily basis that attribute to the loss of hair.
-From what we eat to how we style affects the strength of our hair fibers.
-But there is good news: thicker hair is achievable, it’s just about making a few simple tweaks.
+We think so.
+Especially for women.
+There are a number of lifestyle choices we make on a daily basis that attribute to hair loss.
+Everything from what we eat to how we style our hair can contribute to thinning locks.
+But there is good news: thicker hair is achievable!
+We just have to make a few simple tweaks.

 Here’s 7 of the worst strand sabotagers, and how to get them out of your routine… for good!

 Clogged the drain in the shower again?
 There’s a reason it keeps happening.
 Did you know that much like our skin, hot water dehydrates our strands, lending itself prone to snapping and shedding?
 You see, when the heat of the water hits your hair, the sebum is washed away.
 This process is inevitable no matter what the water temperature, but the hotter the water, the harder your scalp has to work to produce oil, and the more vulnerable you are to malting.

 Save your strands and turn the temp down a few degrees.
 It may be a little chillier but your hair will thank you for it.

 And if you can’t brave the thought of a colder shower, try flash-freezing your hair right before getting out.
 Turn the water on the coldest temperature and let it run through your hair for a few seconds to snap shut the hair follicles.